Last week, hundreds of students from around the world checked in for...

-CELOP offers part time, non-credit, English courses for internationals living in the Boston community.
-A variety of classes at different levels are available during the Fall, Spring and Summer semesters:
+CELOP offers part-time, non-credit, English programs for internationals living in the Boston community.
+We offer a variety of classes at different levels in the fall, spring, and summer semesters.

 - Reading, Speaking, Vocabulary (Intermediate to Advanced) In this class you will improve your English communication skills through readings and discussions from a variety of sources that may include books, magazines, websites and newspapers.
 The readings will expand your vocabulary as well as stimulate discussion.
 You will develop the skills you need to improve your overall reading comprehension.
 The speaking part of the class will provide you with many opportunities to practice speaking in English.
 You will also learn a variety of methods including logical clues to understand unfamiliar vocabulary.
 At the intermediate level, vocabulary will focus on common and essential everyday English words and expressions.
 At the advanced level, vocabulary will focus on academic, professional and cultural words and expressions.
 This class will prepare you to feel more confident in academic, business and social settings.

 - Academic Writing (Intermediate to Advanced) This course will help you improve your writing skills by teaching you the elements of clear, coherent, grammatically correct English writing.
 You will review organizational techniques for developing and presenting your ideas, learn how to combine sentences effectively, paraphrase without plagiarizing, and attribute material from other sources.
 You will also work on the overall writing process, learning to edit and revise your writing so that the final draft is a sophisticated and accurate product.